-If you recently suffered the loss of a loved one and are making the final arrangements for burial, you may ask yourself, "How do I write a funeral program?"
-Realize that this task does not have to be as overwhelming as it sounds.
+If you recently suffered the loss of a loved one and are making the final arrangements for burial, you may be wondering how to write a funeral program.
+Realize that creating a funeral program does not have to be as overwhelming as it sounds.
 By following a few simple steps, you can create a beautiful program that funeral guests will want to cherish for years to come.

 - Deceased person's full name including maiden name